SAMMISolutions/docs/doc_posts/_commands-string/string-escape.md

 ---
-title: "String: Escape"
+title: "String Escape"
-num: 10
+num: 10.5
+disabled: true
 ---

 Encodes a string, ready to be used in JSON format.\